C. Bechstein: After the fall of the Berlin Wall

 In 1986, Karl Schulze, German entrepreneur and master piano maker, bought Bechstein and continued the legacy of fine piano making.
 Due to reunification of Germany and elimination of the Berlin Wall, the land formerly belonging to the Bechstein factory was used for new construction in the capital.
 In 1992 Bechstein started a new factory in Saxony for C. Bechstein and Zimmermann instruments.
 The manufacturing of Zimmermann instruments in Seifhennersdorf discontinued at the end of 2011.

+In 1993 the company applied for bankruptcy protection.
+The Berlin city government saved the company by purchasing the company's land in Kreuzberg, with Bechstein remaining as a tenant.
+The company withdrew its application for bankruptcy, and planned to reduce its remaining debt by selling inventory, and further sales of real estate.

 In 1996, C. Bechstein went public.
 In 2003, Bechstein formed a partnership with Samick, in order to improve overseas distribution.
 Today, after the successful capital increase in 2009, Samick no longer has any shares.
-Nowadays major shareholders are Arnold Kuthe Beteiligungs GmbH as well as Karl Schulze and his wife Berenice Küpper, all Berlin investor.
+Nowadays major shareholders are Arnold Kuthe Beteiligungs GmbH as well as Karl Schulze and his wife Berenice Küpper, all Berlin investors.

 By 2006, the company opened eight upscale showrooms and increased the number of Bechstein dealerships in major cities across Europe, North America and Asia.
-New Bechstein centres were opened in recent years in New York, Moscow, Shanghai as well as partner centres in Kiev, Seoul, Sydney, and the Netherlands.
+New Bechstein centres were opened in recent years in New York, Moscow, Shanghai as well as partner centres in Kyiv, Seoul, Sydney, and the Netherlands.